Dowell-Lab/CDK7_inhibition/README.md

 # How to navigate this repository: #
 There are two main folders- OV90 and HCT116.
-These correspond to the cell typee the experiment was performed in.
+These correspond to the cell type the experiment was performed in.
-Within these folders there are sub folders divided by experiment type; PRO-seq, RNA-seq or MS- proteomics.
+Within these folders there are sub folders divided by experiment type; PRO-seq, RNA-seq or MS-proteomics.
 See the experimental design figure below for more details.

 Additional folders:
 - metadata: incredibly helpful metadata tables that layout what samples are what (metadata files), as well as which comparisons were made in this study (interaction tables).